bertcarnell/raspicluster/docs/setup/raspberrypi-setup.md

     - Eject the MicroSD card and insert it into the RaspberryPi2
 2. Boot the RaspberryPi2
   - Set up the RaspberryPi2 with a monitor (HDMI), keyboard (USB), and internet connection (WiFi USB or Ethernet)
+  - If necessary, the default login is user: pi, password: raspberry
   - Plug in the power, the RaspberryPi2 should boot and should initially start in the `raspi-config` screen.  if not use `sudo raspi-config`.
 3. Configure the RaspberryPi2
   - Expand the file system (if necessary)